carpentries/lessondev-trainer-training/episodes/backward-design.md

   How are they addressed in the lesson development process?
 - Why is it helpful to start the lesson development process with the target audience in mind?
 - How is designing assessments helpful in the lesson design process?
 - How to decide what to teach first?
-How to decide what not to teach
+How to decide what not to teach?
 - What are the advantages and disadvantages of backward design?